nicolasfont/visual-stack/packages/visual-stack-redux/README.md

 [![Build Status](https://travis-ci.org/cjdev/visual-stack-redux.svg?branch=master)](https://travis-ci.org/cjdev/visual-stack-redux)

-This package provides [Redux][redux] bindings around the React components provided in the CJ Affiliate Visual Stack.
+This package provides [Redux][redux] bindings around the React components provided in the [CJ Affiliate Visual Stack][visual-stack].
 Not all components have wrapped counterparts—components that have no need to have stateful interactions do not need to be wrapped to be usefully consumed by a Redux application.

 ## Installation